 by Tibra Ali

-I had a wonderful time listening to classic bluesy songs at an international club in Gulshan the other but the night didn’t start off on the right foot…
+I had a wonderful time listening to classic bluesy songs at an international club in Gulshan the other night but it didn’t start off on the right foot…

 I was waiting for friends in front of the club at the embassy row when I was told by a security guard not to linger and move on.
 I gave him a piece of my mind, saying that by law I had the right to stand on the sidewalk of this city as any other citizen.
 I also asked him if he would have asked me to move on if I were a white (i.e., non-brown) person waiting outside an international club.
 I think I managed to crush the spirit of this particular guard.